waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Issue:** The tool's `get_neighbors` function had flawed logic, preventing it from finding valid paths across different tile types like `cleared_boulder_barrier` and `ground`.
 - **Resolution:** The function was rewritten with systematic, state-based logic that correctly handles all known valid tile transitions.
 The tool is now reliable.

+# V. Archived Logs
+## A. Tool Debugging Log: generate_path_plan (Resolved)
+- **Issue:** The tool's `get_neighbors` function had flawed logic, preventing it from finding valid paths across different tile types like `cleared_boulder_barrier` and `ground`.
+- **Resolution:** The function was rewritten with systematic, state-based logic that correctly handles all known valid tile transitions.
+The tool is now reliable.

 # VI.
 Overwatch Critiques & Resolutions
 ## Turn 138180: Critical Tool Failure (generate_path_plan)
 - **Critique:** Catastrophic failure in handling the `generate_path_plan` tool.
 Violated core directives by abandoning the tool instead of fixing it immediately, and the debugging process was unsystematic and chaotic.